DPFs What Drivers Need to Know About Diesel Particulate Filters

 The future of DPF technology

-Not only are particulate filters here to stay, in the latest Euro 6 engines they are being combined with Selective Catalytic Reduction (SCR) technology to further reduce levels of harmful emissions; this time NOx (Nitrous Oxides).
+Not only are particulate filters here to stay, in the latest Euro 6 engines they are being combined with Selective Catalytic Reduction (SCR) technology - most commonly referred to as "AdBlue" to further reduce levels of harmful emissions; this time NOx (Nitrous Oxides).
+Euro 6 is fast becoming the minimum legal requirement for driving in city centres - with Clean Air zones and Low Emission Zones such as the London ULEZ growing in popularity.

 Here's a video demonstrating the PSA Peugeot & Citroen next-generation DPF with integrated SCR: youtu.be/jkpzSdSvQcQ